-Farida Global Organization was initiated by Farida Khalaf an Iraqi survivor from enslavement.
+Farida e.V. is a global nonprofit organization initiated by Farida Khalaf an Iraqi survivor from enslavement.
 She co-founded FGO together with other genocide survivors, humanitarian workers, activists and volunteers.
 FGO has the vision to give a voice, assist and advocate for vulnerable people, minorities, and genocide victims.

 Why was Farida Global Organization founded?